krmbzds/stars/README.md

 ## Rust

+- [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.
 - [pop-os/cosmic-text-editor](https://github.com/pop-os/cosmic-text-editor) - COSMIC Text Editor
 - [0x192/universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
 - [hubblo-org/scaphandre](https://github.com/hubblo-org/scaphandre) - ⚡ Energy consumption metrology agent.
 Let "scaph" dive and bring back the metrics that will help you make your systems and applications more sustainable !